 Short links.
 Implement a short link into the СTA button to analyze the success.
 You'll get the robust studies of who, when, and from where clicked your button.

 Google Analytics.
-It's the classic tool for analyzing the leading indicators of the site.
-Set the goals as a button click and track the percentage of clicks.
-Alternatively, the second method is to implement the GA tracking ID into short domain settings.
-You’ll get the statistical data based on your short branded domain.
+It's a perfect tool for analyzing the leading indicators of the site.
+Implement the GA tracking ID into short domain settings.
+You'll get the statistical data based on your short branded domain.